How to Conduct a SWOT Analysis for Your Small Business

 Questions to Ask During the Process

-The easiest way to start filling in each quadrant in the matrix above is by answering a series of questions.
+The easiest way to start filling in each quadrant is by answering a series of questions.
 Use the list below to get started, focusing on the questions that are most relevant to your business and current situation.

-Strengths: For this quadrant, think about the attributes of yourself and your business that will help you achieve your objective.
+Strengths: For this quadrant, think about your and your business's attributes that will help you achieve your objective.
 Questions to consider:

 - What do you do well?